 Kubernetes Enrichment allows you to view your Kubernetes events and metrics alongside your logs, all within LogDNA.
 With your Kubernetes events, metrics, and application logs all in one place, you’ll be able to pinpoint issues faster and skip the context switching between logs and other tools.

 Kubernetes Enrichment is an Enterprise-level feature, you’ll need to be part of an Enterprise-level plan and reach out to your account's dedicated Customer Success Manager to get started.
 There are no additional costs for our Enterprise-level customers.
 If you're not an Enterprise-level customer and would like to learn more, contact our sales team ([email protected]).

-To install the LogDNA Reporter, reach out to your Customer Success Manager for installation instructions.
+- LogDNA Reporter (contact your Customer Success Manager for installation instructions)

 To verify if you have